CosiMichele/workshop-materials/2024/2408-Biosci_series/03_seq-manipulation.md

 We will also use the `<read1.fastq>,<read2.fastq>` synthax to include both the reads available to us, as well as using the `-p 8` to run 8 threads.
 Execute:

 ```
-hisat2 -p 8 -x ecoli_index -U SRR30597479.fastq,SRR30597506.fastq -S output.sam
+hisat2 -p 16 -x ecoli_index -U SRR13970433.fastq,SRR13970434.fastq,SRR13970435.fastq,SRR13970436.fastq -S output.sam
 ```

-The command will run for ~1-2 minutes, creating the `output.sam` file (~5.1GB)
+The command will run for ~1-2 minutes, creating the `output.sam` file (~3.8GB, time estimate ~10-15m)

 You will notice that this will wild a really poor alignmet:

 ```
-8343493 reads; of these:
+11395529 reads; of these:
-  8343493 (100.00%) were unpaired; of these:
+  11395529 (100.00%) were unpaired; of these:
-    8343461 (100.00%) aligned 0 times
+    11232207 (98.57%) aligned 0 times
-    32 (0.00%) aligned exactly 1 time
+    148028 (1.30%) aligned exactly 1 time
-    0 (0.00%) aligned >1 times
+    15294 (0.13%) aligned >1 times
-0.00% overall alignment rate
+1.43% overall alignment rate
 ```

-**Only 32 aligned!!!** ... so what now?
+**Only 1.30% aligned!!!** ... so what now?

 > [!NOTE]
 > **Exercise: Downlaod more read sequences (not required but recommended)**
+> Base your searches on the SRA files presented in the [Transcriptome RNA Sequencing Data Set of Differential Gene Expression in *Escherichia coli* BW25113 Wild-Type and *slyA* Mutant Strains](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8142576/) publication.
 > 1. Go to the NCBI SRA repository: https://www.ncbi.nlm.nih.gov/sra/
 > 2. In the search field, search for *E. coli*.
-Select any of the experiments, *or* if you know any experiment you know of, search for that!
+Select any of the experiments, *or* if you know any experiment you know of, search for that! \*wink\* \*wink\*
 > 3. In the terminal, download the reads:
 >    - This uses the `sra-toolkit` which is a powerful tool that allows you to download any experimental data hosted by NCBI.
 >    - Use `prefetch <sra run #>`, such as `prefetch SRR30660439`.
 You can get this number once you open one of the experiments (close to the bottom of the page).
 > 4. extract the reads using `fastq-dump <sra run #>` such as `fastq-dump SRR30660439`.
 This will generate the fastq file you can use for alignment.
 > You will notice that the alignment number will increase (perhaps, not by much as these are from different experiments).
 >
-> Why do you think the alignment is so low?
+> Question: Why do you think the alignment is so low?

 As this workshop is concentrated around the techniques, we will continue with the poor alignment. *All is good!*